-It’s difficult to ramp-up bandwidth with traditional communications architectures such as MPLS.
-SD-WAN solves this by letting you flexibly manage traffic routing based on business policy.
+It's difficult to ramp-up bandwidth with traditional communications architectures such as MPLS (Multiprotocol Label Switching).
+SD WAN technology solves this by letting you flexibly manage traffic routing based on business policy.
 Path control can be automated, and path quality determined by available bandwidth, latency, jitter, or packet loss.

-3. Do you need to support a digital transformation project/customer experience?
+3. Do you need to support a digital transformation project or customer experience?

-Unlike traditional WAN technologies, SD-WAN decouples the network and control plane and utilises a software-defined approach, making it easier to adapt to the changing demands of application delivery and business requirements.
-SD-WAN includes integrated monitoring across the to improve the overall digital experience.
+Unlike traditional WAN technologies, SD-WAN decouples the network and control plane and utilises a software defined approach, making it easier to adapt to the changing demands that come with the delivery of critical applications and business requirements.
+An SD WAN solution includes integrated monitoring across the network to improve the overall digital experience.

 4. Do you need to improve the security of direct internet access?

 SD-WAN allows you to limit network attack surfaces that prevents a breach at one branch affecting others.
-You can secure your public and private connections using embedded firewalls and VPNs, while network segmentation can let you select traffic paths for each application and type of data depending on business priority and security needs.
+You can secure your public and private connections using an embedded firewall and VPN, while network segmentation can let you select network traffic paths for each application and type of data depending on business priority and security needs.

 5. Is your organisation growing?

-SD-WAN lets you set up new branch offices easily and cheaply as it requires no travel or on-site configuration.
-Using SD-WAN you can bring appliances online automatically by using centralised policy rules.
+An SD WAN service lets you set up new branch offices easily and cheaply as it requires no travel or on-site configuration.
+Using SD-WAN, you can bring appliances online automatically by using centralised policy rules.
 You can also automate cloud connectivity and deliver unified cloud policy across regions cloud service providers.

 Moving forward with SD-WAN

-- What is your scale and architecture? (ie: minimum and maximum number of remote branches?)
-Consider network-based infrastructure (points of presence) and where/how the points of presence will be hosted and connected?
-How is resiliency achieved?
-How is direct internet access supported?
+- What is your scale and architecture? (i.e. minimum and maximum number of remote branches) Consider network-based infrastructure (points of presence) and where and how you will host and connect the points of presence.
+Consider how resiliency is achieved and how you will support direct internet access

 - How is management and orchestration capability delivered?

-- Consider your form factors for branch components and deployment options – eg: can they be delivered via physical appliance and/or software?
-Is the vendors' software available in leading public cloud provider catalogs?
+- Consider your form factors for branch components and deployment options.
+For example, can they be delivered via physical appliance and/or software?
+Is the vendor's software available in leading public cloud service provider catalogues?

-- Application centricity – eg: how does the solution support cloud-based applications?
-Does the enterprise have to create its own gateways/hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and SaaS)?
+- What is your application centricity?
+For example, how does the solution support cloud applications?
+Does the enterprise have to create its own gateways or hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and software as a service [SaaS])?

-- Price – consider three- and five-year total installation/hardware/software/licensing/service/support costs.
+- What are your price constraints?
+Consider three- and five-year total costs for installation, hardware, software, licensing, service, and support.
 What level of visibility and security is available?